Chartwell Retirement Residences (TSE:CSH.UN) Given New C$15.00 Price Target at CIBC

-Chartwell Retirement Residences (TSE:CSH.UN – Get Rating) had its price target lifted by CIBC from C$14.25 to C$15.00 in a research report report published on Friday morning, BayStreet.CA reports.
-The brokerage currently has an outperform rating on the stock.
+Chartwell Retirement Residences (TSE:CSH.UN – Get Rating) had its target price increased by CIBC from C$14.25 to C$15.00 in a research note issued to investors on Friday morning, BayStreet.CA reports.
+They currently have an outperform rating on the stock.

-Separately, BMO Capital Markets increased their target price on Chartwell Retirement Residences from C$13.50 to C$14.00 and gave the company a market perform rating in a research note on Friday, December 17th.
-One equities research analyst has rated the stock with a hold rating and five have issued a buy rating to the company.
-According to data from MarketBeat.com, the stock presently has an average rating of Buy and an average price target of C$14.50.
+Separately, BMO Capital Markets increased their price objective on shares of Chartwell Retirement Residences from C$13.50 to C$14.00 and gave the company a market perform rating in a research note on Friday, December 17th.
+One investment analyst has rated the stock with a hold rating and five have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock presently has a consensus rating of Buy and an average target price of C$14.50.

 Chartwell is an unincorporated, open-ended trust which indirectly owns and operates a complete range of seniors housing communities, from independent supportive living through assisted living to long term care.
 It is the largest operator in the Canadian seniors living sector with over 200 quality retirement communities in four provinces.